jpmintz01/oTree/README.md

 - test server
 - test data collection
 - test heroku server with browser bots (works so far)
-- upgrade heroku redis, dynos, db, etc to paid versions using otree hub or directly on heroku site
-- block browser commands (back/reload/keyboard/etc)
+- block browser commands (back/reload/keyboard/etc) or tell participants not to use keyboard except to type (and not to click back or reload)

 EXPERIMENT DESIGN
-- Make the first choice of each type in RPS a "win" to control out the "algorithm aversion when seeing it err."
+- (use participant.vars variable - Make the first choice of each type in RPS a "win" to control out the "algorithm aversion when seeing it err."
 If any advisor loses the first time, the participant is likely to avoid that advisor again.
 But, I'd also need to make the first "no-choice" a win also.
 After that, I'd control score back to target_RPS_score.
-- remove "examples" from post-game questions like "i played randomly"
 - Add "have you ever served on a CCDR, JCS, or OSD staff?"
 - give the human advisors a name?
 Like "Steven" or something - Prahl and Swol 2017 - accentuates the difference between the human and AI.
 - check peace-war payoffs (war-war should be negative...)
-- create room & list of participant id's<br>
--- Do I need to split them up by AU College?
 - Change/update/add immediate visual feedback on decisions
 - change/update/add post-game feedback

 To do later:
+- BOTS
+-- make bots more robust (random answers)<br>
 - cut down extra variables in player class
 - add "learning epochs" to AIs?
 - explain AI better?